-Arthur Penn (of Bonnie & Clyde fame) is one of those directors whose name I so associate with serious themes and profound social observations that even when he directs a simple little detective drama like Night Moves, it's difficult not to attach to it a deep and pithy significance that may or may not be there.
+Arthur Penn (Bonnie & Clyde) is a director whose name I so associate with serious themes and deep social commentary that even when he directs a simple little detective drama like Night Moves, it's difficult not to attach to it a profound, pithy significance that may not even be there.
 In the case of Night Moves, an updated noir bathed in the same chic nihilism as Francis Ford Coppola's The Conversation (1974), the "significance" is there in abundance.

 |Gene Hackman as Harry Moseby|

 |Jennifer Warren as Paula|

 |Susan Clark as Ellen Moseby|